 Appropriate consumer protections need to be applied to new energy services as soon as possible to keep pace with innovation and promote confidence.

-Let’s capitalise on Finkel’s team’s seven months of work.
+Let’s capitalise on Finkel’s team’s 7 months of work.

-This article originall appeared in the KPMG NewsRoom.
+This article originally appeared in the KPMG NewsRoom.